kalgynirae/lumeh.org/pages/music.md

 <l-music src-ogg="/files/music/Synthmaster Lumpy - God Rest Ye Merry, Gentlemen.ogg" src-mp3="/files/music/Synthmaster Lumpy - God Rest Ye Merry, Gentlemen.mp3">

 *December 2010:* As far as I can tell, this is the correct punctuation of the title.
-I wrote this in response to calzoneman's God Rest Ye Merry Gentlemen.
+I wrote this in response to calzoneman’s God Rest Ye Merry Gentlemen.
 The ending explosion is the same as from *On The Clock*.
 It just sounded right.

 </l-music>